KK-Designs/Discord.js-8ball-command/README.md

 # Description

 A simple discord.js 8ball command!
 Works with discord.js v13!
+Support for v14 is coming soon.

 ---